 But perhaps one of the more alarming discoveries was found by researchers at the Georgia Institute of Technology, who have taught robots how to lie.
 Ronald Arkin and Alan Wagner at Georgia Tech were able to achieve this by essentially teaching a robot to play hide and seek.
 By forming a fake trail of knocked over markers for its robot counterpart to find, their robot was able to successfully fool its counterpart 75% of the time.
 Is it just me or does anyone else think teaching robots to lie could have possible apocalyptic implications?

 From a realistic viewpoint, it would be many years before humanoid robots or personal robots would ever be developed, introduced, and adopted by the masses.
 However with the rapid rate of technological growth, it’s becoming far less a matter of science fiction and more a real possibility for future generations.
 One can’t help but wonder if such pursuits may snowball into future problems rather than solutions.

 Whatever the case, the race for personal robots is underway and the next decade promises to bring about immense advancements.
-Thus, it seems we have two options: we can accept robots into our lives with open arms, marveling at the genius of man; or we could side with the likes of The Matrix’s Morpheus.
-I for one think it’s time to call in The Terminator savior John Connar.
+Thus, it seems we have two options: we can accept robots into our lives with open arms, marveling at the genius of humanity; or we could side with the likes of The Matrix’s Morpheus.
+I for one think it’s time to call in The Terminator saviour John Connor.
 John, if you’re out there it may be time to step forward, before things get out of hand!